mattermost-community/focalboard/website/README.md

-# Matterdeck website
+# Focalboard website

-Website for Matterdeck, built using [Hugo](https://gohugo.io/).
+Website for Focalboard, built using [Hugo](https://gohugo.io/).

 ## How to build